 DPT 886 Applied Physical Therapy IV (5 credits .
 Prerequisite: Admission to the Physical Therapy Program.

-Prerequisite: Admission to the Physical Therapy Program Student participation in off-campus clinical settings.
+Student participation in off-campus clinical settings.

 DPT 887 Physical Therapy Professional Issues in Clinical Education IV (1-2-2) The PT Professional Issues in Clinical Education course series is designed to facilitate transitions from undergraduate to graduate professional education and from the academic to clinical environments.
 In addition, each Professional Issues course immerses students in an inner city physical therapy service delivery environment to allow students to integrate and practice recently acquired knowledge and to explore issues in urban health care.